Ever since seeing "Show Boat" in my local cinema as a teenager, I have wanted to cruise up the Mississippi River on a paddlewheel steamer.

 Baton Rouge and the Bayou Legacy of Huey Long

-Headed back down river, we dock at the Louisiana state capital, Baton Rouge, where, after a savory Cajun lunch and appropriate music and dancing at rather-touristic Boudin's, we head for the Louisiana State Capitol where popular but controversial Governor Huey Long was assassinated in 1935, inspiring both a novel and films.
+Headed back down river, we dock at the Louisiana state capital, Baton Rouge, where, after a savory Cajun lunch, we head for the Louisiana State Capitol where popular but controversial Governor Huey Long was assassinated in 1935, inspiring both a novel and films.
 Next comes the Louisiana State University Rural Life Museum, which consists of numerous, traditional rural buildings plus a huge, rustic museum filled with agricultural and other memorabilia.

 This article originally appeared in the Spring 2014 edition of Essentially America magazine.